DBoo92/317Hardware/README.md

 Place the 9 pin header onto your Raspberry Pi so it sits on pins 1, 3, 5, 7, 9, 11, 13, 15, and 17.
 Now place the entire PCB onto the 9 pin header from the bottom (the pins should stick out the top of the PCB).
 Prop up the PCB so it is parallel and square with the Raspberry Pi.
 Solder the two outermost pins from the top side of the board (this is done to secure it).
 Now remove the PCB from the Pi with the 9 pin header attached.
 Finish soldering the other 7 pins from the top side of the board.

+> Test 1: It is recommended to do continuity tests on side-by-side solder joints or any connections that look close to each other/touching.
+This is a precaution to help ensure there are no shorts between solder joints.

+> Test 2: Use a jumper wire to connect Vcc and Gnd together from the PCB sensor circuit (use the jumper wire in the header).
+Then, using a DMM set to ohms, measure resistance between Gnd and A0 on your ADC.
+You should see a reading between a few hundred thousand ohms and a few million ohms.
+If you see this reading it indicates your sensor circuit is wired correctly.

 ### Motor soldering

 ![motorsolder](https://raw.githubusercontent.com/DBoo92/317Hardware/master/readme_images/pcb/motorpigtail.jpg)